-2.10 The County Council has established Select Committees which support and monitor the work of the Cabinet and Cabinet Members.
+2.10 The County Council has established scrutiny committees which support and monitor the work of the Cabinet and cabinet members as a democratic check and balance to the decision-making process.
 They commission reports which advise the Cabinet and the County Council on specific aspects of policy and its implementation.
 They monitor the decisions of the Cabinet and hold hearings to investigate specific issues.
-They can also "call-in" a proposal made by the Cabinet, a Cabinet Member, a County Local Committee (CLC) or an officer key decision but not yet implemented within eight working days (six for CLCs) of it being published.
+They can also "call-in" a proposal made by the Cabinet, a cabinet member or an officer key decision but which has not yet been implemented, within eight working days of it being published.
 This enables them to consider whether the proposal is appropriate.
-They may also be consulted by the Cabinet or the County Council on forthcoming proposals and the development of policy, through formal meetings or Scrutiny Task and Finish Groups.
+They may also be consulted by the Cabinet or the County Council on forthcoming proposals and the development of policy, through formal meetings or scrutiny task and finish groups.